 Myth buster: Sources suggest that developing an app for the iOS platform is cheaper than developing an app for the Android platform.
 That’s not true though!

 It can be more likely to ask what is the cost of the house and then it comes in a variety of shape, color.
 There are chances that you spend pounds and get nothing in return, or you invest some amount and get huge in return.
 How successful it can be all depends on you and the efforts you put in.

 Still, the cost of developing an app depends on many factors.
 Features that holds a significant place are the attribute and elements/ functions within the app.

 Some of the other factors are listed below:

 - Website connectivity

-Along with these factors mentioned above, one factor that majorly affects the cost of development is the physical location of the mobile application development company and the app developers.
+Along with these factors mentioned above, one factor that majorly affects the cost of construction is the physical location of the Enterprise App Development Company and the app developers.

 The U.S/U.K based developers charge around $70-$250 per hour, Eastern Europe based developers cost around $50 to $150 per hour, but the companies and developers in India provide the most reasonable cost which is $20-$70 per hour.